-- train teachers (all three years)

-- coach teachers (all three years)
+- train teachers (all three years). - coach teachers (all three years).

-- train DH coaches (two coaches only as of 2022)
+train DH coaches (two coaches only as of 2022).

 The expected training coverage was achieved, with all coaches attending at least one training session per year.
-However, the expected coach training dosage, where all coaches attend all coach training sessions, was not met.
-Given the coaches' importance within the overall EGRP theory of change, differential training exposure and skill levels can adversely affect the rest of the impact chain.
+However, the expected coach training dosage, where all coach training sessions are attended by all coaches, was not met.
+Given the importance of the coaches within the overall EGRP theory of change, differential training exposure and skill levels can adversely affect the rest of the impact chain.